 Speeding is common—we’ve all likely done it at some point.
-You’re late for work in the morning or trying to get to the post office before it closes, or you just lose track of how fast you’re driving, and before you know it your speed has crept up 10, 15, or 20 miles per hour above the speed limit.
-There’s good reason for speed limits—the faster your car is moving through physical space, the more difficult it is to avoid a collision and maintain control of your vehicle.
+You’re late for work in the morning or trying to get to the post office before it closes, or you just lose track of how fast you’re driving and before you know it your speed has crept up 10, 15 or 20 miles per hour above the speed limit.
+However, there’s good reason for speed limits—the faster your car is moving through physical space, the more difficult it is to avoid a collision and maintain control of your vehicle.
+Here are some statistics about speeding car accidents.

 Speeding Facts and Statistics